ludovicofunari/mqtt_bench/README.md

 `dist` to a _Lognormal distribution_  with its _coefficient of variation_ (cv) accordingly, if burst of data are to be examined.

-An example can help to better visualize the benchmark capabilities:
+An example using one broker, can help to better visualize the benchmark capabilities:

 ```sh
 ./mqtt_bench -file files/social_vs_nodes_rnd_M1.json -nodeport 31947 -count 10 -pubrate 1 -quiet